 All Done – That’s It!

-So, all told, it took roughly a week from complete start to complete finish.
+So, all told, it took roughly a week to do the plywood plank floors – from complete start to complete finish.
 Including the old floor removal, subfloor painted, 10 sheets of plywood cut into strips, sanded, distressed, stained, polyied and installed.

 This was a good sized project with a lot of effort put into it, but it was well worth it.
 We now have a completely unique floor that fits perfectly with the house, and looks fantastic!!